Convergence Center For Policy Resolution

 Highlights include:

 We look forward to your participation as we come together as a community to share ideas, reflect on our work, and plan for the future!
-More details about the program and logistical information will be posted here in the coming weeks.
+We will continue to update this page with program and logistical information.

 This event is open to anyone seeking to learn more about collaborative problem-solving and get engaged with Convergence.